The Exact Texts to Send Your Ex (and the Ones to Avoid)

 The “Helpful Information” Text

 Example: “Hey, I know you were looking for a good mechanic.
-My neighbor recommended Tony’s Auto on Main Street – apparently he’s honest and way cheaper than most places.
+My neighbour recommended Tony’s Auto on Main Street — apparently he’s honest and way cheaper than most places.
 Thought you might want the info.”

 The “Funny Observation” Text